github/docs/content/get-started/using-git/dealing-with-special-characters-in-branch-and-tag-names.md

 ## Naming branches and tags

-If possible, create branch and tag names that don't contain special characters which must be escaped.
+If possible, create branch and tag names that don't contain special characters, as these would need to be escaped.
 A safe default set of characters to use for branch names and tag names is:

 * The English alphabet (`a` to `z` and `A` to `Z`)
 * Numbers (`0` to `9`)